 All docks and boathouses must receive a site plan approval from the Lakes & Waterways Advisory Board prior to applying for a building permit.
 One dock or boathouse structure is allowed per residential shoreline.
 The current dock regulations are summarized in the table below.
 Proposed structures that do not meet the code allowances must receive a variance from the Planning & Zoning Board before the site plan will be considered.
 Once a site plan has been approved, a building permit is required before construction may begin.

 All dock and boathouse site plans are reviewed and decided upon by the Lakes & Waterways Advisory Board at their regular monthly meetings.
-Meetings are held every month on the second Tuesday at noon, at the Winter Park Community Center, located at 721 W. New England Ave.
+Meetings are held every month on the second Tuesday at noon, at the Public Safety Facility located at 500 N. Virginia Ave.
 Applicants may attend these meetings, but their presence is not required.

 Current Dock and Boathouse Allowances & Restrictions

 Please note that any properties that do not meet the current shoreline vegetation standard (no more than 50 feet or 50% of the shoreline, whichever is less), must be re-vegetated before a dock or boathouse permit will be issued.
 See the shoreline vegetation permitting section on this page for more details.